poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 ### Color Blending/Tinting

-In most cases, feature colors are blended with their respective texture multiplicatively.
+In most cases, feature colors are blended with their respective texture multiplicative.
 For example, a black and white noise map used as an emission map will be tinted with the Emission Color.
 This is perceptually equivalent to "Tinting" the texture with the color.
 Note that this can *only* darken a texture.